alibaba/ai-matrix/README.md

 If it is not intended to test on GPU, please use original **caffe test** (without TensorRT) command to run these models.

 ## 2. Tensorflow inference
 In this part, similar CNN models can be tested under tensorflow framework.
-To run the inference tests, you need to run a few hundreds iterations of training tests to generate some checkpoint files.
+To run the inference tests, you need to run a few hundreds iterations of training to generate some checkpoint files.
 Then you could use our script to run the inference tests.
 Please replace the models with _models_ available.
 It will run batch size = 16, 32 ,64.
 Feel free to change the batch size as you need.

 To run fp32 inference:
 ```